nopnop2002/esp-idf-ping/README.md

 # WiFi station with ping

 ESP-IDF Station Mode has a issues that the Wifi connection is disconnected after a while.
-This project can work around it.
+This project can work around it that challenge by using ping.

 ## How to use example